boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 {: #ex-eh1 title="A First Example of Extension Headers" artwork-align="center"}

 {{ex-eh2}} provides another example of reported values in an ipv6ExtensionHeadersFull IE for an IPv6 Flow in which the	IPv6 Hop-by-Hop Options, Routing, and Destination Options headers are observed.
 One octet is sufficient to report these observed options.
 Concretely, the ipv6ExtensionHeadersFull IE will be set to 0x23.
-The bits are set following the table provided in {{sec-initial}}.

 ~~~~
 MSB                                                      LSB